 - Providing a curriculum guide that informs families what they can do with their children to get them ready for kindergarten

 - Simple easy resources for parent and family engagement

 Kindergarten Readiness toolkits are fun and easy to use.
 Our Kindergarten Readiness Collaborative worked with local kindergarten teachers to create short videos that demonstrate ways to use the items in the toolkits.
 The videos are available in English and Spanish.

 Applying for a Toolkit Grant

-All applicants should review the Kindergarten Readiness Toolkit Grant Guidelines prior to applying.
-Applications go through a review process by members of the Kindergarten Readiness Collaborative, with final approval from the Community Foundation Board of Directors.
+Applications open for Kindergarten Readiness toolkits in the fall of each year.
+All applicants should review the Kindergarten Readiness Toolkit Grant guidelines prior to applying.
+Applications go through a review process by members of the DeKalb County Collaborative for Young Children, with final approval from the Community Foundation Board of Directors.
 Applications are due by 11:59 p.m. on December 1.